webix-hub/docs/data/desktop/tabs_options.md

 });
 ~~~

-The tabview cell can be removed by [removeView()](api/link/ui.tabview_addview.md) method that required an ID if this cell:
+The TabView cell can be removed by [removeView()](api/link/ui.tabview_addview.md) method that required an ID if this cell:

 ~~~js
 var id = $$("tabview1").getValue(); //id of active cell